MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models: Introduction

 \section{Introduction}

-Interviews are widely regarded as the gold standard for diagnosing depression \cite{gold}.
-Clinicians evaluate the severity of symptoms by asking participants questions based on well-established diagnostic criteria, such as the DSM-5, ICD-11, and CCMD-3 \cite{DSM-5,ICD-11,CCMD-3}.
-These symptoms include suicidal tendencies, depressive mood, loss of interest, sleep disorders, among others.
-By combining the scores for each symptom, clinicians determine the final evaluation of depression.
-However, this process is often time-consuming and can be affected by the clinicians' subjective judgment.
+Clinical interviews are the cornerstone of depression diagnosis, widely regarded as the gold standard \cite{gold}.
+During these interviews, clinicians assess symptom severity based on established criteria like DSM-5, ICD-11, and CCMD-3 \cite{DSM-5,ICD-11,CCMD-3}, evaluating indicators such as suicidal ideation, anhedonia, and sleep disturbances.
+The final diagnosis is derived from a holistic evaluation of these symptoms.
+However, this manual process is not only time-consuming and resource-intensive but also susceptible to the subjective judgment of individual clinicians, leading to potential inconsistencies.

-In recent years, significant progress has been made in automated depression diagnosis based on interviews \cite{sub-attentional,MMFF,End-to-end}.
-These studies analyze the semantics of dialogues and extract emotional cues from speech and facial expressions, leading to efficient and accurate diagnoses \cite{iifdd,multimodal,MDDR,mago}.
-However, a common limitation of these methods is their lack of explainability.
-While they predict participants' depression scores using neural networks, they do not provide insights into how these scores are determined.
-This lack of clear rationale can lead to skepticism among clinicians, which restricts the broader adoption of these methods in clinical practice.

-Explainable depression diagnosis demands that diagnostic models not only output depression scores but also generate explanations for why such scores are given, thereby enhancing the credibility and acceptability of the diagnostic results.
-The advent of large language models (LLMs) \cite{qwen2.5,llama,gpt4,ernie,glm} offers a promising pathway to achieving such explainable diagnostics.
-Specifically, LLMs excel in multi-turn dialogue tasks \cite{zhaochat,Instructerc,fado,huang}, enabling them to understand and analyze emotional, contextual, and semantic information within interview dialogue to assess participants' depression scores.
-Moreover, their powerful logical reasoning \cite{distilling,chain,kojima} and text generation abilities \cite{T5,qwen2.5} allow them to generate detailed and coherent rationales based on the depression scores they assign.
-For example, if the model determines a high depression score, it can provide an explanation that highlights specific statements or content from the dialogue that correspond to depressive symptoms.

-While LLMs are effective for understanding dialogue content in explainable depression diagnosis, the diagnostic indicators for depression are not limited to participants' self-reported conversational content alone.
-They also include objective information, such as the patients' voice and visual cues \cite{tmac,facial}.
-These factors are vital as they provide significant insights into an individual’s emotional and cognitive states, thereby offering a more comprehensive set of indicators for depression.
-Although some existing multimodal LLMs \cite{2023gemini,2024claude,Qwen2.5-VL} are capable of directly analyzing video data for zero-shot prediction, raw videos are often not provided in depression datasets due to patient privacy constraints, rendering these models inapplicable in real-world scenarios.

-In this paper, we propose a novel multimodal large language model (MLlm-DR) that can understand multimodal inputs and supports explainable depression diagnosis, as shown in Figure ~\ref{fig_1}.
-MLlm-DR is a strong practical framework that utilizes a smaller LLMs yet maintains exceptional logical reasoning capabilities in domain-specific tasks.
-To achieve this, we leverage advanced LLMs to generate evaluation rationales based on dialogue content, constructing a robust training dataset.
-This dataset is then used to fine-tune MLlm-DR, ensuring coherent and reliable evaluation rationales.